 You can alert our team to this kind of thing by reporting the post to us.
 A human being reviews these reports, and no one gets preferential treatment over here!
 Also, we know it's tempting to submit the same thing a few times in hopes that it'll get addressed sooner, but really it just clogs up our system and makes it harder for us respond quickly.

 If you need a refresher on what does and doesn’t belong on Tumblr, have a look at our Community Guidelines themselves.

-No matter where you see it-- on your dashboard, tag pages, or in search results-- just click the ellipsis (those three dots) and choose "Flag this post."
-That'll open the flagging form and you can tell us what you're reporting from there.
+No matter where you see it-- on your dashboard, tag pages, or in search results-- just click the share icon (that paper airplane) and choose "Report."
+That'll open the form and you can tell us what you're reporting from there.

 Depending on the violation you're reporting, we might need to ask you a few extra questions to help us respond quicker.

-You'll know you've successfully flagged a post when you see the confirmation note.
+You'll know you've successfully reported a post when you see the confirmation note.
 And perhaps more importantly: you'll never see it again.

 Great question.
-Most of the violations are covered in the flagging form itself.
+Most of the violations are covered in the reporting form itself.
 Namely: